Zlimon/runemanager/readme.md

 ## License

-The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Laravel framework is open-source software licensed under the [GNU license](https://opensource.org/licenses/GPL-3.0).
 See also here for more detail on our licencing [here](https://github.com/Zlimon/RuneManager-OSRS/blob/master/LICENSE)